langflow-ai/langflow/DEVELOPMENT.md

 With the above validation, you can now run the backend (FastAPI) and frontend (Node) services in a way that will "hot-reload" your changes.
 In this mode, the FastAPI server requires a Node.js server to serve the frontend pages rather than serving them directly.

 > ***Note***: You will likely have multiple terminal sessions active in the normal development workflow.
 These will be annotated as *Backend Terminal*, *Frontend Terminal*, *Documentation Terminal*, and *Build Terminal*.

+### Debug Mode

+A debug configuration is provided for VS Code users: this can be launched from the Debug tab (the backend debug mode can be launched directly via the F5 key).
+You may prefer to start services in this mode.
+You may still want to read the following subsections to understand expected console output and service readiness.

 ### Start the Backend Service